 Introduction to Ship Construction and Bulkheads

-This free online course on the constructional feature of a ship's structure, as well as stresses and bulkheads in ships.Publisher: ADU
+This free online course explores constructional features of a ship's structure and its stresses and bulkheads.Publisher: ADU

 CertificationView course modules

 We have all experienced the entertainment industry and seen movies where ships sink or float depending on the damage.
 This introductory course on ship construction and bulkheads gives you a better insight into why this happens.
 We will first introduce you to the definition of ship construction, the historical background of vessels, and the rapid growth and development in hydro-kinetics.
 You will also learn about hydrostatics and the science of materials, leading to increased size, speed, commercial value, and safety of ships.
 Investigate the constructional features of the ship’s structure and the terms used for dimensions and structure.
 Explore the components used to frame a vessel which includes; frame, beam, transverse, floors, stringer, longitudinal, and girder.
 Discover basic hull ship designs commonly used, together with the structural cross-section.
 The concept of general cargo ships, with the type of cargo carried by these ships, will also be covered in this course.